 Stalmaster (1987, p.61) reported that during the month following hatching of the chick, adult males were primarily responsible for providing prey, while females were primarily responsible for brooding the chick.
-Our data support this claim because at all the nests monitored this season, the males spent a smaller proportion of their time at the nest and delivered the majority of the prey items brought to the nest.
+We found this to be true at all nests except the Seal Rocks nest, where the female made slightly more prey deliveries than the male.

-This year's data also support our previous findings (Phillips and Garcelon 1995, 1996, Sharpe and Garcelon 1998) that nestlings begin standing and eating independently more frequently starting at approximately 45-50 days of age.
+This year's data also support our previous findings (Phillips and Garcelon 1995, 1996, Sharpe and Garcelon 1998, 1999, 2000) that nestlings begin standing and eating independently more frequently starting at approximately 45-50 days of age.
 Eagles appear to spend a large portion of time sleeping or resting when < 50 days old, then gradually become more active and participate in more energetically demanding behaviors as they approach fledging.